taekubi/project-atlas/README.md

 Project Atlas is a personal engineering project designed to collect, process, analyze, and summarize cloud database operational data using modern data engineering pipelines.

-The long-term goal of this project is to transform traditional database administration work into a modern cloud data platform approach.

 ---

 ## Vision

+Project Atlas aims to transform traditional database operations into a modern cloud data platform.

-Database operations generate valuable signals every day: CPU usage, connections, storage, I/O, slow queries, top SQL, events, alarms, and performance trends.
+The project collects database operational signals such as CPU usage, connections, storage, I/O, logs, events, and performance metrics, then turns them into actionable insights.

-However, these signals are often scattered across multiple tools such as CloudWatch, Performance Insights, database logs, and monitoring dashboards.

-Project Atlas aims to collect those signals into a centralized data platform and turn them into actionable insights.

----

-## Why This Project Exists

-Traditional DBA work is often focused on backup, recovery, migration, and manual troubleshooting.

-This project explores a more modern direction:

-- Database Observability
-- Data Engineering
-- Cloud Automation
-- Airflow-based Orchestration
-- AI-assisted Operations
-- Operational Analytics

-The purpose is not only to monitor databases, but also to build a data pipeline that helps engineers understand database behavior over time.

 ---